numberscope/frontscope/doc/making-a-visualizer.md

 You can organize the control documentation comments in whatever way makes the most sense.
 If possible, order the event handling methods so that most controls can be documented near the method that implements them.

+#### Additional documentation

+Any additional documentation should go in documentation comments after all of the event handling methods.
+This is the place for in-depth discussions, example settings, image galleries, credits, and so forth.

+Code-related documentation, like explanations of algorithms used in the visualizer, should go as close as possible to the related code.
+This means, in particular, that code requiring additional documentation should come after the event handling methods if possible.

+#### Export block

+The `VisualizerExportModule` block should be the last thing in the visualizer source file.
+That makes it easy to find.

 ### Abstract visualizers